Sunday, February 10, 2019

 - Red arrow: Barneys Hill

-9) Panorama from the rocky platform (at where I was standing in the previous pic) ~~~
+(taken from where I was in the previous pic).

 - Upper pic: